MrJ-E/tvheadendm3usync/README.md

 ------------

+For Dockerfile and info about this fork: https://github.com/MrJ-E/tvheadendm3usync/tree/master/tvheadendm3usync

 ------------
 This is a small utility (.Net core based) for keeping your M3U IPTV services up to date with your thheadend installation.